 How much money can you really make?

-Gross pay before expenses averages around $11.26 per hour based on real driver data from Gridwise tracking 115,000+ dashers.
-After gas, vehicle wear, and self-employment taxes, most experienced dashers net closer to $8 to $12 per hour.
+There is a drive sharing report produced by a company called Gridwise that says gross pay before expenses averages around $11.26 per hour based.
+This is based on real driver data from Gridwise tracking 115,000+ dashers.
+After gas, vehicle wear and taxes, most experienced dashers net closer to $8 to $12 per hour.
 Tips represent 40 to 60% of total earnings, meaning a bad tip day means a bad pay day.
-Top dashers in busy markets who work peak hours consistently and maintain Platinum status report higher numbers.
-One driver cleared $54 in three hours during a Friday dinner rush hitting Peak Pay.
-But that requires being in the right city at the right time with the right status.
-Cherry-picking high-value orders and declining the $2.75 fast food runs makes a real difference in your effective hourly rate.
+Selecting high-value orders and declining the fast food runs makes a real difference in your effective hourly rate, but remember DoorDash can penalize you for doing this, so be mindful and don’t overdo this strategy.

 When and how do you get paid?

-Three options.
-Weekly deposit every Monday to your bank, free.
-Fast Pay lets you cash out daily for a $1.99 fee after your first 25 deliveries.
-DasherDirect is a free prepaid debit card that gives you access to earnings immediately after each delivery with no fee.
-DasherDirect is the best option for people who want fast access without the per-use charge.
+You have some options when it comes to getting paid.
+If you are comfortable with weekly payouts, earnings are deposited every Monday to your bank for free.
+If you were more pressed for cash, their Fast Pay feature lets you cash out daily for a $1.99 fee.
+This only becomes available after your first 25 deliveries though.
+Your last option is a free prepaid debit card called DasherDirect, that gives you access to earnings immediately after each delivery with no fee.

 What stuff do you need to start?

-A smartphone to run the app.
-For car delivery: a valid driver’s license, auto insurance, and a vehicle.
-Bikes and scooters work in many urban markets without additional requirements.
-DoorDash sends you a free insulated bag after approval, which is required for hot food orders.
+For starters, you need a smartphone to run the app.
+If you plan to deliver in a vehicle, a valid driver’s license and auto insurance are a requirement.
+For those who seek to deliver on bikes, there are no additional requirements.
+For the deliveries themselves, DoorDash sends you a free insulated bag after approval, which is needed for hot food orders.

 Is the work easy or hard?